JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 #### Additional HTML Pages

 - Logout: Confirm that clicking the Logout link works.
 - Error Pages: Confirm that 404 and 500 error html pages are correctly written (html has been validated).
 When user reaches the 404 and 500 page they see the heading "Something went wrong" and can click the Return to Home Page button as an option.
-Confirm that images below "Something went wrong" text are responsive and that alt tags are attached.
 I reviewed all the functionality and responsiveness on my mobile phone and tablet for the 404 page and confirmed that everything on this page is correct.

 ## Further Testing